-is the charge of a locally finite stability condition on $\mathcal{A}_s$. \end{theorem} We now concentrate in the case $X=\P^2$, in this case (Picard number 1) one can treat $ch(E)$ as a vector with numerical entries.
-Choosing $\omega=H$ the hyperplane class, and $\beta=sH$ the central charge takes the form
+We now concentrate in the case $X=\P^2$.
+In this case (Picard number 1), one can think of $ch(E)$ as a vector with numerical entries.
+Choosing $\omega=H$, the hyperplane class, and $\beta=sH$, the central charge takes the form

-One of the most important results in \cite{ABCH} is the following: \begin{theorem}[\cite{ABCH}] There are projective coarse moduli spaces $M_{s,t}(v)$ classifying $S$-equivalence classes of families of $Z_{s,t}$-semistable objects in $\mathcal{A}_s$ of topological type $v$. \end{theorem} The idea is to identify $(s,t)$-stability with quiver stability.
+One of the most important results in \cite{ABCH} is the following: \begin{theorem}[{\cite[Proposition~8.1]{ABCH}}] There are projective coarse moduli spaces $M_{s,t}(v)$ classifying $S$-equivalence classes of families of $\sigma_{s,t}$-semistable objects in $\mathcal{A}_s$ of topological type $v$. \end{theorem} The idea is to identify $\sigma_{s,t}$-stability with quiver stability.
 Let $k\in\Z$ and consider the extension closure

 An element of $\mathcal{A}(k)$ is a complex